neinteractiveliterature/intercode/README.md

    5. Make sure you have Yarn installed.
 With Homebrew: `brew install yarn`
    6. `bundle install`

-8. Generate self-signed certificates to support HTTPS
+9. Generate self-signed certificates to support HTTPS

    1. `gem install toys`
    2. `toys setup_tls`

-9. Set up your local database: `bin/rails db:create db:migrate`
+10. Set up your local database: `bin/rails db:create db:migrate`
-10. Install JavaScript packages: `yarn install`
+11. Install JavaScript packages: `yarn install`
-11. Start up the Intercode server: `bin/rails server`
+12. Start up the Intercode server: `bin/rails server`
-12. Start up the Webpack server: `yarn run start`
+13. Start up the Webpack server: `yarn run start`
-13. You should now be able to go to <http://intercode.test:5000> and see the app running!
+14. You should now be able to go to <https://intercode.test:5000> and see the app running!
+15. Click the user icon in the upper right of the navigation bar and choose "Sign up" to sign up for an account in your local copy of Intercode.
+16. To make yourself a superadmin in your local copy, run `./bin/rails console`.
+At the Rails console prompt, type `User.first.update!(site_admin: true)`.
+This will set the `site_admin` flag on your account in the database, giving you superadmin powers.

 ## Testing production builds